-In conclusion, the bycatch level of harbour porpoises in the Western Baltic, the Belt Sea and the Kattegat in gillnet fishery is currently of unknown magnitude.
+In conclusion, the bycatch level of harbour porpoises in the WBBK in gillnet fishery is currently of unknown magnitude.
 The most important obstacles in assessing and resolving the problem of bycatch are: 1) obtaining reliable data on the extent of the current bycatch, 2) the need for an abundance estimate with a reasonably narrow confidence interval (to be able to determine the status in relation to the 1.7 % maximum mortality limit), 3) finding the best mitigation method for the fishery concerned, and 4) the lack of knowledge on types of gillnet fisheries with bycatch of porpoises.
-In order to protect the population in the Western Baltic, the Belt Sea and the Kattegat, these points should receive the utmost attention.
+In order to protect the population in the WBBK, these points should receive the utmost attention.